opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/mrs_cluster_v1.html.markdown

     Contains a maximum of 1023 characters, excluding special characters such as ;|&><'$.
 The address cannot be empty or full of spaces.
 Starts with / or s3a://.
     Ends with .sql. sql is case-insensitive.

+The `bootstrap_scripts` block supports:
+* `name` - (Required) Name of a bootstrap action script.

+* `uri` - (Required) Path of the shell script.
+Set this parameter to an OBS bucket path or a local VM path.

+* `parameters` - (Optional) Bootstrap action script parameters.

+* `nodes` - (Required) Type of a node where the bootstrap action script is executed, including master, core, and task.

+* `active_master` - (Optional) Whether the bootstrap action script runs only on active Master nodes.

+* `before_component_start` - (Optional) Time when the bootstrap action script is executed.
+Currently, the script can be executed before and after the component is started.

+* `fail_action` - (Required) Whether to continue to execute subsequent scripts and create a cluster after the bootstrap action script fails to be executed.
+	* `continue`: Continue to execute subsequent scripts.
+	* `errorout`: Stop the action.

 ## Attributes Reference